Emily Pohl-Weary, Founding Editor, Editor-in-chief

 Emily Stringer, Editor

 Emily Stringer is currently completing a Master of Fine Arts in Creative Writing at UBC.
 She is a graduate of the Writer’s Studio at SFU (2015), where she focused on young adult and speculative fiction writing.
-Since 2016 she has worked in publishing in Vancouver and the Sunshine Coast in production and editing roles.
+She has worked in publishing in Vancouver and the Sunshine Coast in production and editing roles.

 Jieun Lee, Associate Editor